-Desired outcome Chosen action / approach What is the evidence and rationale for this choice? ow will you ensure it is implemented well?
-Staff lead When will you review implementation?
+Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+How will you ensure it is implemented well?
+Cost Staff lead When will you review implementation?
 A Enable children to make accelerated progress and attain national standards.
 Provide 1:1 or small group teacher-led intervention support for identified pupils for Maths and SPaG in Year 6 and Writing and Maths in Year 2.
 End of Key Stage analysis consistently shows that pupils 1:1 or small group intervention made significant accelerat across the year and an increased number of pupils have related expectations (please see the Impact section of the Pupil Premium Strategy document for full details).
-The EEF Teaching and Learning Toolkit confirms our evictuition can be effective, on average accelerating progress five months.
-In line with their guidance, we ensure that 1:1 tuition is acceplicitly lined with, normal teaching.
-We also ensure that teachers are skilled, experienced, know the children well accurately identify individual children's specific learning number their intervention highly effective.
-Further evidence comes from the increased confidence in and their belief in themselves as learners (see 17-18 Imposed their belief in themselves as learners (see 17-18 Imposed their belief in themselves and will be decided using sound professional judgement.
+The EEF Teaching and Learning Toolkit confirms our evid tuition can be effective, on average accelerating progress five months.
+In line with their guidance, we ensure that 1:1 tuition is ac explicitly lined with, normal teaching.
+We also ensure that teachers are skilled, experienced, know the children well accurately identify individual children's specific learning n make their intervention highly effective.
+Further evidence comes from the increased confidence ir and their belief in themselves as learners (see 17-18 Imp.
+Where appropriate and effective, we will create even mor cost by having small group work rather than 1:1 work but individual circumstances and will be decided using sound professional judgement.
 Our Pupil Premium Planning and Evaluation Outlines for Intervention (Year 6) provides strong evidence for the effect this strategy in Year 6.
-The EEF Improving Literacy document for Key Stage 2 arrecognise and recommend high-quality, targeted teaching such as this.
-This year we have extended this further to provide addition through a weekly Year 6 Maths group after school for targets. dence that 1:1 by an additional diditional to, but our 1:1 and can eeds in order to these children act). e impact for the this depends on and informed 1:1 Teacher-led ectiveness of and Key Stage 1 g and support Ongoing review of pupils' needs and progress between 1:1 teachers and class teachers.
+The EEF Improving Literacy document for Key Stage 2 ar recognise and recommend high-quality, targeted teaching such as this.
+This year we have extended this further to provide addition through a weekly Year 6 Maths group after school for target ed progress reached age e 2017 - 2018 dence that 1:1 s by an additional ditional to, but c our 1:1 and can eeds in order to n these children act). e impact for the this depends on and informed 1:1 Teacher-led ectiveness of nd Key Stage 1 g and support Ongoing review of pupils' needs and progress between 1:1 teachers and class teachers.
 Regular assessment and moderation.
 Data progress meetings.
-Pupil conferencing. £13975 CW / MH / AH / AH / JD Ongoing review of pupils' needs and progress between 1:1 teachers and class teachers.
+Pupil conferencing. £13975 CW / MH / AH / JD Ongoing review of pupils' needs and progress between 1:1 teachers and class teachers.
 Regular assessment and moderation.
 Termly pupil progress meetings.
 Pupil conferencing.